akdiscover/research-project-template/README.md

 ### 2) Edit this README

-The README should contain the information about your research project.
-For more information on writing good READMEs, please check out [the README chapter](https://the-turing-way.netlify.app/project-design/project-repo/project-repo-readme.html?highlight=readme) of The Turing Way book.
+The README should contain the material about your research project.
+For more matriall on writing good READMEs, please check out [the README chapter](https://the-turing-way.netlify.app/project-design/project-repo/project-repo-readme.html?highlight=readme) of The Turing Way book.

 ### 3) Adjust to your needs